kapoko/invoicer/README.md

   paymentTerm: 14           # In days
   outDir:                   # Absolute path where generated PDFs go.
 If empty the local
                             # folder ./generated will be used
+  onlyGenerateStartingWith: # If filled in only invoices starting with this number will
+                            # be considered.
+Handy for switching to a new output folder
+                            # in a new year

 company:                    # Your commany info
   name: